Skip to content

 Methodology

 The calculator computes the total cost for each mortgage offer by multiplying the monthly payment by the number of months in the comparison period, then adding the arrangement fee.
 It then calculates the absolute difference between the two total costs to show the saving.
 The model assumes a constant monthly payment throughout the period and treats both offers identically in structure.
 It does not account for early repayment charges, exit fees, overpayment flexibility, interest rate changes, payment holidays, or variations in payment amounts over time.
-Users should manually incorporate any additional fees or charges not captured in the monthly payment or arrangement fee fields to ensure a complete comparison.
+Any additional fees or charges not captured in the monthly payment or arrangement fee fields can be incorporated manually for a complete comparison.

 Frequently Asked Questions